Offbeatmammal/ec_map/README.md

 To use: *_simply open the page_*.
 - Defaults to first circuit in the list, or last one used, or you can select a circuit to display from the drop-down
 - Add a unit either by clicking or drag and drop.
-Call signs must be unique.
+Call signs must be unique (within unit type).
-- To show a vehicle is dispatched but not yet on-scene, click.
-Click to toggle animation off again
+- To show a vehicle is dispatched but not yet on-scene, click to turn on a 'crawling border' animation (automatically turns on when dragged).
+Click to toggle animation off again.
 - To rename a unit, double-click on it.
 - To delete a unit either right click, or drag to the trash can (confirmation before delete).
 - Saves are made every time you move to add/remove a unit (so can close and reopen browser without losing locations), and are reloaded automtically.